fouad3/restaurant-reviews-stage-2/README.md

           gulp
           ```

- 4. prepare the app for production by using the following command:
+ 4. prepare the app for production by using the following commands:
  .
       1. Navigate to the project folder:
           ```